 The following sections describe the implementation of assured replication:

-The directory server currently supports two assured replication modes, depending on the level of synchronization that is required, the goal of the replicated topology, and the acceptable performance impact.
+The directory server currently supports the following assured replication modes, depending on the level of synchronization that is required, the goal of the replicated topology, and the acceptable performance impact.

 In safe data mode, any change is propagated to a specified number of servers in the topology before the LDAP client call returns.
 If the LDAP server on which the change was made fails, it is guaranteed that the change has already been propagated to at least the specified number of servers.